 Native in the immediate neighborhood, for example at Jasper Ridge Biological Preserve, silktassel is a desirable shrub or small tree that should be planted more freely.
 The tassels are clusters of catkins many inches long that festoon the plants in winter.
 Male and female kinds can be distinguished, on separate plants, the male strings being longer.
 Both kinds are constructed as strings of bells.
 White woolly berries with bitter purple juice ripen in summer.
 The oval leaves are about 2 inches long, have wavy edges, are green on top and woolly underneath.
 Silktassel was collected in Oregon and published in 1834 by David Douglas (of Douglas fir fame) and has been grown in England ever since.

-Name derivation, genus | species: named for Nicholas Garry of the Hudson’s Bay Company who was an assistant of David Douglas in his explorations of the Pacific Northwest; elliptica – elliptical, about twice as long as wide, from California Plant NamesRelated material: More information Jasper Ridge's flora.
+Name derivation: Garrya – named for Nicholas Garry of the Hudson’s Bay Company who was an assistant of David Douglas in his explorations of the Pacific Northwest; elliptica – elliptical, about twice as long as wide.
+From California Plant Names.

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
 John Rawlings added the Kingscote location and the note on other California natives ca. 2005.
 Minor edits Jan 2018 (SP).